Career Timeline of Steven Tyler: Major Achievements and Milestones

 July 1979: Line-up Change

-Starting July 1979, the line-up of Tyler, Perry, Hamilton, Kramer, and Whitford changed.
+From July 1979 to April 1984, the line-up of Tyler, Perry, Hamilton, Kramer, and Whitford was not the same.

 November 1979: Release of Night in the Ruts

-In 1980, Tyler collapsed on stage during a show in Portland, Maine, due to drug issues.
+In 1980, Steven Tyler collapsed on stage during a show in Portland, Maine, due to drug issues.
 Also in 1980, Aerosmith released their first compilation album, Greatest Hits.
+In the fall of 1980, Tyler was injured in a serious motorcycle accident.

 August 27, 1982: Release of Rock in a Hard Place